 An affiliate makes money by recommending someone else's products and receives a commission for doing so.
 This is one of the main ways travel bloggers make money.
 This can take several forms.
 The classic in affiliate marketing is creating niche websites.
 You create a page on a topic and recommend suitable products there, for example for flower pots.

-On a blog, you can also mention some interesting facts such as: The best flowers for the flower pot.
+In a blog, you can also mention some interesting facts, e.g. The best flowers for the flower pot.
 Then link to different flower pots through an affiliate program.
-When your reader clicks the link and buys the product, you will receive a commission without your reader paying more.
+If your reader clicks on the link and buys the product, you get a commission without your reader paying more.
 Of course, the same applies to digital products.
-Advanced affiliate marketers rely more on sophisticated sales funnels than on niche websites.
-The e-mail address of a potential customer is obtained for such a funnel.
-This happens, for example, when a prospect downloads something in exchange for their email address.
-This email address is then fed into a process in which the potential customer receives a series of emails with offers for one or more products.
-However, these are not purely advertising emails, but tailored precisely to the interests of the reader.
-If the reader then purchases through a link in an email, the sender receives a commission.
+Advanced affiliate marketers rely more on sophisticated sales funnels than niche websites.
+For such a funnel, a potential customer's email address is obtained.
+This happens, for example, when a potential customer downloads something in exchange for their email address.
+This email address is then fed into a process where the prospect receives a series of emails with offers for one or more products.
+However, these are not pure advertising emails, but are tailored precisely to the interests of the reader.
+If the reader then buys via a link in an email, the sender receives a commission.

 Trainers and coaches are becoming more and more common in the digital space.
 Thanks to modern communication via Skype or similar systems, people can be consulted from anywhere in the world.
 For example, people do business coaching, which helps you improve your business.
 But personality, fitness or language training can also be carried out online.
 Depending on the design, you, as a coach, make appointments with your customers and then advise them online.
 Over time, as a coach, you can also offer additional information products that will further support your customers in their development.